 Mono compatibility in music production

-With mono-compatibility understand them as possible lossless playback option on playback devices with only a loudspeakerStrictly speaking, with a mono signal, the original stereo signal from the left and right channels is mixed together.
-This is referred to as “mono playback”.
+With Mono Compatibility understand them as possible lossless playback option on playback devices with only a loudspeakerStrictly speaking, the original signal is used in a mono signal.
+Stereo signal The signal from the left and right channels is mixed together.
+This is therefore referred to as "mono playback".

 Why is mono compatibility so important?

-Mono compatibility is so important in music production because a good balance between the mid and side signals makes the song sound significantly more balanced and powerful.
-This is especially true for playback devices with only one speaker, or in club PA systems with multiple speakers.
+Mono compatibility matters in music production because a balanced relationship between the mid and side signals makes a song feel more stable, balanced and powerful.
+This is especially important on playback systems with only one speaker and on many club PA systems that reproduce parts of the signal in mono.

-Furthermore, many club sound systems, smartphones, tablets, and other playback devices still only reproduce sound in mono.
-Therefore, the crucial question is how much of the original sound is reproduced on such devices.
+Many club sound systems, smartphones, tablets and other playback devices still reproduce sound partly or fully in mono.
+The key question is therefore how much of the original sound remains intact on those systems.

 How can one find out the mono compatibility?